taggedzi/python-design-pattern-rag/docs/behavioral_command.md

         self._light.turn_off()
 ```

-In this example, the commands encapsulate actions on a `Light` object.
-You could then store these commands in a queue, execute them on demand, or add undo functionality.
+In this example, commands control a `Light` object.
+You could store these commands in a list, run them later, or add undo features.

 ## Learn More

-View the complete implementation here:
+See a full implementation on GitHub:
 [command.py on GitHub](https://github.com/taggedzi/python-design-pattern-rag/blob/main/patterns/behavioral/command.py)